Do you feel like you haven’t achieved anything in life?

 Let it go.
 Live the life you have.

-Once you embrace what is in front of you, that’s when life opens up.
+When you embrace what is in front of you, life opens up.
 I don’t know what I’m supposed to do.
 I’m open to life bringing me what I need.

-In the end, it comes down to having fun.
-Can you simply enjoy life?
+In the end, it comes down to simply living life.
 So what if your mind thinks you haven’t achieved anything?

 It’s your monkey mind doing its dance.
 Look at how often your mind is wrong.
 Why give the images and thoughts in your head so much power?